SubGrow/SubGrowSDK-iOS/README.md

 BackToSubscribtion SDK is an framework that makes implementing in-app subscriptions in iOS. (!!!ENGLISH BELOW!!!)

 First you need to register in our site https://www.backtosub.jp

+What we do?

 ![step1_ja](https://user-images.githubusercontent.com/88994667/156277531-a5a3fba0-97a7-4979-a810-c36fbfdc4b8d.png)